Colleges

 Oxford Mental Health Economics and Policy

-In general, my main research expertise lies in applied and methodological economic evaluation and outcomes research linked to clinical trials and through modelling primarily in the fields of mental health, public health, perinatal and palliative care, and various chronic diseases.
-Other long ongoing research interests include cost-effective clinical guideline/HTA development; broader system-level evaluation and international comparison of health services; and comparative health systems and health care rationing research including personalized care.
+My main expertise lies in health care optimisation through applied and methodological economic evaluation and outcomes research primarily in the fields of mental health, public health, perinatal and palliative care, and various chronic diseases.
+Other research areas include cost-effective clinical guideline/HTA development; broader system-level evaluation and international comparison of health services and health systems.

 Journal article